AFKrcher/probe/README.md

 ## How To Contribute

+### Installation

+1. Ensure you have NodeJs installed: https://nodejs.org/en/download/
+2. Install Meteor here: https://www.meteor.com/developers/install
+3. Clone the repo `git clone https://github.com/justinthelaw/probe.git`
+4. Inside the `/src` run `meteor npm install`
+5. Run `meteor run --port 3000`
+6. Go to `http://localhost:3000` and you should see the test app running.

-### Github Processes
+### Git Processes

-1. Fork and clone the repository using standard Git and Github commands
+1. Fork and clone the repository
 2. Ensure you have fetched and pulled the latest master/main branch of the repository
-3. Set-up your feature branches to the following standard: `feature/<feature name>-<GitHub username>`
+3. Set-up your feature branches to the following standard: `feature/<feature name>-<username>`
 4. Ensure that any libraries or technologies that you use are properly listed in the dependency tree and in this README's [Libraries](#Libraries) section
 5. Contribute to the main/master repository through clear and succinct pull requests
 6. When not contributing code directly, generate issues on GitHub with context, problem statement, and, if possible, a suggested solution

-### Installation

-1. Ensure you have NodeJs installed: https://nodejs.org/en/download/
-2. Install Meteor here: https://www.meteor.com/developers/install
-3. Clone the repo `git clone https://github.com/AFKrcher/PSRA.git`
-4. Inside the src folder run `meteor npm install`
-5. Run `meteor`
-6. Go to `http://localhost:3000` and you should see the test app running.

 ### Environment Variables

-(Development + Production)

 Environment variables that control the operation of the app are defined in the `.env` file in the application root.
 These variables and their usage are shown